MikeLippincott/gc-saguaro_udm_bucket/utilities/data-provider/README.md

   - Add an environment variable like the following (command may vary based on operating system): `export RCLONE_GCS_BUCKET_POLICY_ONLY=true`
   - Use an additional command-line flag `rclone --gcs-bucket-policy-only ...<the rest of your command goes here>...`

-Example of rclone configuration setup:
+## Example of rclone configuration setup

 ```bash
 rclone config